ksu-is/Flashcard_program/README.md

 -[X ] add option for either study, T/F, and quiz mode

--[ ] add in way to have program go back to beginning after one program is used
+-[X ] add in way to have program go back to beginning after one program is used

+-[ ] want to import the question list to program